WithSecureLabs/cloud-wiki/docs/aws/services/VPC.md

 - 10.0.0.0: Network address.
 - 10.0.0.1: Reserved by AWS for the VPC router.
 - 10.0.0.2: Reserved by AWS.
 The IP address of the DNS server is always the base of the VPC network range plus two; however, we also reserve the base of each subnet range plus two.
 For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR.
-For more information, see Amazon DNS Server.-
+For more information, see Amazon DNS Server.
 - 10.0.0.3: Reserved by AWS for future use.
 - 10.0.0.255: Network broadcast address.
 We do not support broadcast in a VPC, therefore we reserve this address.